 Your life may be full of opportunities to step outside of your comfort zone, but seizing them can be a real challenge.

-What Is the Comfort Zone?
+What Is a Comfort Zone?

 The comfort zone is a set of typical behaviors, routines, and actions that is familiar.
-It consists of your regular habits and routines where you experience low levels of stress and anxiety with the little-to-no risk involved.
+It consists of your regular habits and routines where you experience low levels of stress and anxiety with little-to-no risk involved.

 People who are said to “live in the comfort zone” usually take minimal risks and receive minimal rewards in return.

-But first, here’s what you should know about the four stages of leaving your comfort zone towards your growth zone.
+Here’s what you should know about the four stages of leaving your comfort zone towards your growth zone.

 - Comfort zone

 This is the state you’re in if you’re starting at ground zero.
 It feels secure and you feel in control because you’re familiar with this space and you know what to expect.

 For instance, eating the same breakfast every morning and denying any other food because it’s not in your routine is a perfect example of staying within your comfort zone.